Georgia Public Broadcasting

 JCamp is a six-day intensive, multicultural journalism training program for high school students.
 Students learn from professional journalists and get hands-on training in writing, reporting, photography, television and radio broadcasting, online media and data journalism.
 Sessions and workshops are led by experienced journalists from top media companies.
 JCamp is an all-expenses-paid program with travel, meals and lodging covered by AAJA’s donors and partners.

 JCamp 2019 will be hosted by Georgia Public Broadcasting in Atlanta, GA July 27 - August 1.
 Read more about what’s in store for JCamp in 2019.
+Selected students will stay in dorm-style suites at Georgia State University, supervised by adult chaperones at all. times.
+The deadline to apply is Sunday, March 31.

 Eligibility & Required Materials: AAJA welcomes applications from all students regardless of race, ethnicity, country of origin, religion, socioeconomic status, gender, gender identity, sexual orientation or political affiliation.
 JCamp is open to high school students currently in their freshman, sophomore or junior year.
 Before you begin, please make sure you gather all of the information you will need.